Deforming convex projective manifolds: Generalized Cusps

 \begin{lemma} Suppose $G$ is a connected group with $\dim G=n-1$.
-For $x\in\RPn$ the subset of $\Hom(G,\GL(n+1,\RR))$ consisting of all $\rho$ with $\rho(G)\cdot x$ a strictly convex hypersurface is open. \end{lemma} \begin{proof} Suppose the map $f:G\longrightarrow\RP^n$ given by $f(g)=(\rho(g))\cdot x$ has image a strictly convex hypersurface $S$.
-Because $G$ acts transitively on $S$ by projective maps it follows that $S$ is strictly convex everywhere if and only if it is strictly convex at the single point $x$.
-Strict convexity of $S$ at $x$ is equivalent to the quadratic form $Q=\nu\cdot D^2_{e}f$ being positive or negative definite where $\nu$ is a normal to $S$ at $x$ and $e\in G$ is the identity.
-This form $Q=Q(\rho)$ is a smooth function of $\rho$.
-The set of definite quadratic forms is open in the set of all quadratic forms. \end{proof}
+For $x\in\RPn$ the subset of $\Hom(G,\GL(n+1,\RR))$ consisting of all $\rho$ with $\rho(G)\cdot x$ a Hessian convex hypersurface is open. \end{lemma} \begin{proof} Suppose the map $f:G\longrightarrow\RP^n$ given by $f(g)=(\rho(g))\cdot x$ has image a strictly{\edit-}convex hypersurface $S$.
+Because $G$ acts transitively on $S$ by projective maps it follows that $S$ is strictly{\edit-}convex everywhere if and only if it is strictly{\edit-}convex at the single point $x$. {\edit Let $\nu$ be the normal to $S$ at $x$, and $e\in G$ the identity.
+Hessian convexity of $S$ at $x$ is equivalent to the quadratic form $Q=\nu\cdot D^2_{e}f$ being positive or negative definite.} This form $Q=Q(\rho)$ is a smooth function of $\rho${\edit, and the} set of definite quadratic forms is open in the set of all quadratic forms. \end{proof}